aiman-al-masoud/deixiscript/README.md

 # Problems

-- should GeneralizedSimpleFormula become compound? (ie:accept other formulas as args?)
 - in match() for loop there is no guarantee that the most specific rule will be found first